Melania And Donald Trump Sleep In Separate Beds? Her People Say It’s Not True

-It was a sensational headline: “Donald and Melania Trump Sleep in Separate Beds,”and it took the Internet by storm earlier this week.
+It was a sensational headline: “Donald and Melania Trump Sleep in Separate Beds,” and it took the Internet by storm earlier this week.
 The only problem?
 According to Melania’s people, it simply isn’t true.
 Melania Trump has found herself the subject of relentless media scrutiny and speculation since her husband began his meteoric and unexpected rise to the office of POTUS.
 From talk of her immigration status to nude photos from her modeling past splashed on national publication, Mrs. Trump has been in the crosshairs.

 Things that make you say hmm ???? https://t.co/pnm5LOat92